 Another advantage is that you get to see the quality of writing from other authors who are also about to publish.

-If you can, try to find authors who are writing in a similar genre.
+If you can, try to find authors writing in a similar genre.
 They are more likely to understand what your target audience or readers want in a story.

 Remember to agree on what you are both looking for when you read and establish the questions you would like answered.

-The task of a good beta reader is to offer opinions and not solutions.
+The task of a good beta reader is to offer opinions, not solutions.

 If you are lucky enough to get a great beta reader, they will explain why they liked or not certain aspects of your book, and you should do the same.

 Lastly, make sure that you commit and act on strict deadlines.
-Both you and the other author want to get moving towards publishing your books.
+Both you and the other author want to get moving toward publishing your books.

 Give your readers a real book

-If you want to offer hard copies of your book, you can use Kindle Direct Publishing (KDP), Blurb, or Lulu to produce print on demand proof copies of your book.
+You can use Kindle Direct Publishing (KDP), Blurb, or Lulu to produce print-on-demand proof copies if you want to offer hard copies of your book.

 For an ebook, the easiest way is to use Calibre.